 The Federal Communications Commission (FCC) created an industry-wide initiative to require all telecommunications service providers to incorporate a new technology standard named STIR (Secure Telephony Identity Revisited) and SHAKEN (Secure Handling of Asserted Information Using Tokens).
 This implementation aims to ensure that calling numbers are not spoofed, reducing fraudulent robocalls.

-All service providers have until June 30, 2021 to implement the STIR standard within their networks, in accordance with the TRACED ACT.
+All small service providers (over the top providers) have until June 30, 2022 to implement STIR/SHAKEN standard within their networks, in accordance with this FCC announcement.